-82) The Civil Enforcement of Parking Contraventions (England) General Regulations 2007 indicate that a postal PCN may be served by first class post, but not second class post.
+82) The General Regulations indicate that a postal PCN may be served by first class post, but not second class post.
 Unless proved otherwise, service of first class post is taken to have been on the second working day after the day of posting.
 A working day excludes Saturdays, Sundays, Christmas Day, New Year's Day, Good Friday and any other English bank holiday.
 The date of posting is not necessarily the same as the date on which the back office staff prepares the PCN and authorities should make sure that their procedures take account of this.